OTHER LANGUAGES: German

 Serve and enjoy.

-Authentic experience in a short time
+3. Authentic bavarian taste and experience in a short time

 What this pork roast is missing is the crispy skin.
-The experience is still authentic though, and especially my wife appreciates the pink-roasted pork fillet.
+The experience is still authentic though, and especially my guests appreciates the pink-roasted pork fillet.
 If you are able to follow these instructions, your pork fillet should also be roasted pink all the way through, just as the one in the picture.
 Here’s a short note on ovens though: high-quality ovens heat up faster so you should always keep an eye on the temperature and roast for a few minutes longer if necessary.
 I hope your pork roast will be successful!